The 21st of July.

 Those who go out weeping, bearing the seed for sowing, shall come home with shouts of joy, carrying their sheaves.” -Psalm 126

 Pope Benedict XVI says it better than me, “The psalm speaks of ‘restored fortunes’; that is, restored to their original state in all their former favorability.
-It begins then with a situation of suffering and of need to which God responds by bringing about salvation and restoring the man who prays to his former condition; indeed, one that is enriched and even changed for the better.”
+It begins then with a situation of suffering and of a need to which God responds by bringing about salvation and restoring the man who prays to his former condition; indeed, one that is enriched and even changed for the better.”

 There is much ponder in how Psalm 126 speaks truth over our lives this past year, perhaps the last 2-3 months more than any other time.
 We’d like to be restored to “former favorability,” but I don’t think that is the point of walking through suffering.
+We are restored to the former, but not the former we think.
+We are pruned.

 There has been suffering, loss of many things, and grieving in this past year.